GxnBytes/aws-scalable-webapp/Phase 1: Enterprise Setup & Configuration/virtual _machines/VirtualBox(VMs).md

 ![Nat Network](imgs/natnetwork2.jpg)

 At the bottom, name the NatNetwork `skynet-network` and choose an IPv4 prefix, refer to the Project Overview guide for more detail on IPv4 prefixes.
 Select “Apply” to save changes.
+Set the **IPv4 Prefix** to `10.0.0.0/24`.
+8. Enable the **DHCP** option to allow automatic IP assignment.
+9. Click **Apply** to save the configuration.

 ![Nat Network](imgs/natnetwork3.png)

+### Outcome:

+This process created a NAT network named `skynet-network` with the subnet `10.0.0.0/24`.
+DHCP is enabled, meaning any virtual machines connected to this network will automatically receive an IP address.

 > 💡 **Note**: By default, the `skynet-network` NAT Network will be selected for all newly provisioned Virtual Machines.